-Explore the deep
+Explore the deep sea

 The Adriatic on Croatia’s Dalmatian coast holds some of the clearest waters for scuba diving and snorkelling; with shipwrecks and over 200 species of fish.

-Contact Dupin Dive to book Diving on Korcula www.croatiadiving.com
+Contact Dupin Dive to book Diving on Korcula www.croatiadiving.com.

 Visit Vela Spila at Vela Luka and learn about 20,000 years of history!
-You can visit Vela Luka as part of an Island Tour.
+Contact the Vela Luka Tourist Office to check the opening times of the cave.

-Explore Korcula old town with its various museums, historical buildings, numerous churches and the architectural wonder, the Cathedral of St Mark.
+Learn about the history and explore the architecture of Korcula old town with its various museums, historical buildings, numerous churches and the architectural wonder, the Cathedral of St Mark.

-Work (but not too hard!)
+Work – but not too hard!

 Get your hands dirty picking olives (October/November) or grapes (August/September) with friendly locals and enjoy a meal of domestic delights thrown in for your efforts.

-Hike Sv Ilija
+Hike Sveti Ilija on Orebic